Sean Waltman: D-Generation X (1998–2000)

-Initially called "The Kid" on the WWF website, he became known as "X-Pac" (which originated from his nickname "Syxx-Pac" based on his ring name "Syxx" in WCW) by the next Raw.
-X-Pac feuded with Jeff Jarrett, ultimately defeating him in a hair-vs-hair match at SummerSlam, then with WWF European Champion D'Lo Brown, whom he dethroned on September 21, 1998.
-He lost the title to Brown two weeks later, then won it again at Judgment Day: In Your House in October.
-Waltman lost the title to Shane McMahon on February 15, 1999.
-At WrestleMania XV, he lost a championship rematch when Triple H betrayed him, and hit him with his Pedigree finisher.
-X-Pac then sided with Road Dogg against Triple H, Chyna and Billy Gunn, after the temporary demise of D-X. X-Pac and Road Dogg wanted a reformed D-X to be about rebellion, while the others wanted it to be about making money.
+He subsequently became known as "X-Pac" and lost to D'Lo Brown on July 26 at Fully Loaded: In Your House.
+He feuded with Jeff Jarrett and defeated him in a hair-vs-hair match on August 30 at SummerSlam.
+On September 21, X-Pac defeated Brown on Raw to win the WWF European Championship.
+He lost the title to Brown two weeks later, then won it again at Judgment Day: In Your House on October 18.
+At Survivor Series on November 15, he competed in a tournament for the vacant WWF Championship, but fought Steven Regal to a double countout.
+He failed to win the title from The Rock on December 6 at Capital Carnage.
+X-Pac lost the European Championship to Shane McMahon on the February 15, 1999 episode of Raw.
+At WrestleMania XV on March 28, he failed to regain the title when Triple H betrayed him and hit him with his Pedigree finisher.

+X-Pac then sided with Road Dogg against Triple H, Chyna and Billy Gunn, after the temporary demise of DX.
+X-Pac and Road Dogg wanted a reformed DX to be about rebellion, while the others wanted it to be about making money.
 X-Pac befriended Kane, a mute, angry loner whom he partially socialized and encouraged to speak, through an electrolarynx.
+They won the WWF Tag Team Championship from Jarrett and Owen Hart on the April 5 episode of Raw.
+At Backlash on April 25, X-Pac lost to Triple H. He and Kane successfully defended the titles against Brown and Mark Henry at Over the Edge on May 23, before losing them to the Acolytes (Bradshaw and Faarooq) on the May 31 episode of Raw.
+X-Pac competed in the King of the Ring tournament, losing to Gunn in the finals on June 27.
+They regained the titles on the August 9 episode of Raw but lost them to Big Show and The Undertaker on August 22 at SummerSlam.

-They won the WWF Tag Team Championship twice together.
-After D-X reunited in late 1999 as a heel group, X-Pac led Kane to believe he would be inducted into D-X, but instead betrayed him and eventually stole his new girlfriend, Tori.
-The rivalry between X-Pac and Kane culminated in a tag team match pitting X-Pac and Road Dogg against Kane and Rikishi at WrestleMania 2000.
+After DX reunited as a heel group, X-Pac led Kane to believe he would be inducted into DX, but instead betrayed him and eventually stole his new girlfriend, Tori.
+X-Pac lost to Kane at Survivor Series on November 19 and in a steel cage match at Armageddon on December 12, but defeated him in a No Holds Barred match at No Way Out on February 27, 2000.
+At WrestleMania 2000 on April 2, X-Pac and Road Dogg lost to Kane and Rikishi, ending their feud.